Energinet-DataHub/geh-core/source/App/documents/health-checks.md

 The **liveness** check should be used when validating critical application dependencies.
 E.g if App-A depends on App-B, then App-A should check its dependency with App-B by calling the _liveness_ endpoint of App-B. It is imperative that applications does not call each others _readiness_ check as this could cause an endless loop.

+### Health Checks UI compatible response

+The health checks returns a response that is compatible with the use of the [Health Checks UI](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks#HealthCheckUI).
+This is a JSON format that allows callers to drill down into each specific health check and determine its status.

 ## Azure Functions App

 After following the guidelines below, the health checks endpoints will be: